prescottprue/generator-react-firebase/README.md

 ## Generated Project

-Project outputted from generator has a README explaining the full structure and details sepcific to settings you choose.
+Project outputted from generator has a README explaining the full structure and details specific to settings you choose.
 The following scripts are included:

 |`npm run <script>`    |Description|
 |-------------------|-----------|